Bridges of quadratic harnesses: Introduction

-All integrable L\'evy processes are harnesses with respect to their natural filtration ( \cite[(2.8)]{Jacod-Protter-88}); additional examples appear in references on quadratic harnesses that are mentioned after Definition \ref{Def_1}.
+All integrable L\'evy processes are harnesses with respect to their natural past-future filtration (\cite[(2.8)]{Jacod-Protter-88}); additional examples are mentioned after Definition \ref{Def_1}.

-For a square-integrable process, a natural second-order extension of \eqref{LR} is the requirement that $\Var(X_t|\calF_{s,u})$ is a quadratic function of $X_s, X_u$.
-It turns out that this assumption is much more restrictive than $\eqref{LR}$ alone.
-Weso\l owski \cite{Wesolowski93} determined that there are only five such L\'evy processes.
-Under certain additional assumptions \cite[Theorem 2.2]{Bryc-Matysiak-Wesolowski-04} asserts that there exist numerical constants $\eta,\theta\in\RR$ $\sigma,\tau\geq 0$ and $ \gamma\leq1+2\sqrt{\sigma\tau}$ such that for all $s<t<u$,
+For a square-integrable process, a natural second-order analog of \eqref{LR} is the additional requirement that $\Var(X_t|\calF_{s,u})$ is a quadratic function of $X_s, X_u$.
+It turns out that under additional assumptions, conditional variance of such a process is given by expressions \eqref{EQ:q-Var} and \eqref{Ftsu} below, see \cite[Theorem 2.2]{Bryc-Matysiak-Wesolowski-04}.
+This motivates the following definition which restricts the form of such quadratic functions to a slightly more general parametric expression.